Arize-ai/phoenix/README.md

 pip install 'arize-phoenix[evals]'
 ```

-Phoenix server container images are available via [Docker Hub](https://hub.docker.com/r/arizephoenix/phoenix) and can be deployed using docker and kubernetes.
+Phoenix container images are available via [Docker Hub](https://hub.docker.com/r/arizephoenix/phoenix) and can be deployed using Docker or Kubernetes.

 ## Tutorials